Bunions

 • Gout

 You can expect similar signs and symptoms for a Tailor's bunion except that the bony lump will appear at the outside of your foot at the base of your little toe.
-You may experience irritation and pain, and swelling and redness around the affected area, usually from wearing shoes that are too tight, causing them to rub.
-Corns and calluses may also develop in the area.
+You may experience irritation, pain, swelling and redness around the affected area, usually from wearing shoes that are too tight, causing them to rub.
+Corns and calluses may also develop.

 Diagnosis

-Our podiatrists recommend a range of treatment options that will help your bunions dependent on your personal situation.
+Our podiatrists recommend various treatment options that will help your bunions, depending on your situation.
 Usually, the primary goal of the treatment is to reduce your symptoms to enable you to return to your daily activities and reduce or cease the progression of the deformity.

 There are both nonsurgical and surgical treatment options, and the action we take will depend upon your personal situation.

-• Improve and maintain the movement of the big toe through exercises, stretches and splinting
+• Improve and maintain the movement of the big toe through exercises, stretches and splinting, which we can provide.

 • Improving strength, mobility and flexibility not only in the affected joint but the other foot and ankle joints and soft tissue structures.

-Surgical intervention is the only way to "fix" the bunion.
-However, non-surgical conservative bunion treatment options have been proven to be successful and surgery is often used as a "last resort".
+Surgery is the only way to "fix" the bunion.
+However, non-surgical conservative bunion treatment options have been proven to be successful and surgery is typically used as a last resort.
 Due to the prolonged recovery time of usually 8 weeks - 6 months and potential complications such as:

 • Damage to the nerves